OpenZeppelin/openzeppelin-gsn-provider/README.md

-:warning: This project is in **maintenance mode**.
+:warning: This project is **deprecated**.
 All development on the GSN has been moved to the [OpenGSN](https://github.com/opengsn) organization.
 Please refer to the [OpenGSN provider implementation](https://github.com/opengsn/gsn/tree/master/src/relayclient) (GSNv1 version [here](https://github.com/opengsn/gsn/tree/GSNv1/src/js/relayclient)).
-We will only be releasing fixes for high severity issues for this project until July 2020.
+We won't be developing new features nor addressing issues.
 Read [here](https://forum.openzeppelin.com/t/doubling-down-in-security/2712) for more info.

 # OpenZeppelin GSN Provider